os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_sectors/macroeconomics/documentation/macroeconomics_discipline.md

 - Sectors investment df: Dataframe with investment per sector per year in T\$.
 - Economics detail df: Dataframe with capital, usable capital, output and net output per year in T\$.

-### Time Step
-The time step $t$ in each equation represents the period we are looking at.
-In the inputs we initialize the data with 2020 information.

 ### Output
 The total output and output net of damage are the sum of the sectors output and output net of damage: